panel/brokestudentfilmfestival/source/register/rules/index.html.md

 **A) Guidelines**

 1. Students must include proof of student status at the time of production (i.e., copy of student ID, transcript, etc.).
 Please send to internationalbsff@gmail.com
-2. Films must be completed before the deadline April 5, 2015.
+2. Films must be completed before the deadline March 11, 2016.
 3. Films previously submitted to the International Broke Student Film Festival are NOT eligible.
 4. Films must be submitted online via Vimeo or Youtube link or or other file sending service such as Dropbox or WeTransfer.
 5. Entrant confirms and warrants required legal authority to submit the entry into the Festival and to use all music, images, and content in the entry per the Media Rights Release Section available on the Submission Form.